lorin/resilience-engineering/README.md

 * precarious present (unease)
 * resilient future
 * tradeoffs, five fundamental
-* florescence: the degree that changes in one area tend to recruit or open up beneficial changes in many other aspects of the network - which opens new opportunities across the network ...
+* efflorescence: the degree that changes in one area tend to recruit or open up beneficial changes in many other aspects of the network - which opens new opportunities across the network ...
 * reverberation